• Home

 There will come a time when your cloud storage is bursting at the seams, and you need to upgrade.
 Here, things switch up a bit.
 OneDrive gives you two options:

-1. A very basic OneDrive plan that bumps the storage to 1TB for $5 per month (on an annual commitment).
-This is equivalent to Dropbox.
+1. A very basic OneDrive plan that bumps the storage to 100GB for $1.99 per month.
+This is only available via the OneDrive app—you won't find it in the public pricing pages.
+The plan above this one matches Dropbox's offering, with 1TB for $5 per month (on an annual commitment).

 2. A Microsoft 365 subscription that also brings storage up to 1TB and unlocks more features on the other Microsoft apps, like Word, Excel, and PowerPoint.